palantir/gradle-docker/readme.md

 - `volumes` optional map of volumes to mount in the container.
 The key is path to the host volume, relative to the project folder, the value is the exposed container volume path.
+- `env` optional map of environment variables to supply to the running container.
+  These must be exposed in the Dockerfile with `ENV` instructions.
 - `daemonize` defaults to true to daemonize the container after starting.
 However if your container runs a command and exits, you can set this to false.
 - `clean` will add `--rm` to the `docker run` command to ensure that containers